mxhofer/RiskyData-LDA/README.md

 `pip install -r requirements.txt`

+NB: You might need to add the geckodriver such that Bokeh can save images in PNG format:

+`conda install -c conda-forge firefox geckodriver`

 ## Prepare input data

 We provide the Risky Data paper data in the `data/ipo.csv` file.
 You can replace this file with your own risk factor text as long as the column with text-based risk is split into paragraphs using the `---new_paragraph---` divider.